openlegacy/openlegacy-public-hub-demos/as400-cobol/insurance/README.md

 ## Run No Code

-- Go to `resources\docker` [account-cics-nocode.json](./resources/docker/policy-as400-cobol-nocode.json) and update the project name and api key.
+- Go to `resources\docker` [account-cics-nocode.json](./resources/docker/policy-as400-cobol-nocode.json) and update the project name and API key.

 - Go to `resources\docker` and run the [docker-compose.yml](./resources/docker/docker-compose.yml) using the following command: `docker-compose up -d`